timsalesforce/W-10832345/README.md

 # W-10832345 Repro steps
  - Clone the repo
- - Deploy the code using `sfdx force:source:deploy -x package.xml'
+ - Deploy the code using `sfdx force:source:deploy -x package.xml`
  - Observe the deployment will succeed
  - Now uncomment the lines in CustomLabels.labels-meta.xml
  - Also uncomment the lines in WithLabel.cls